exercism/v3/languages/cpp/reference/implementing-a-concept-exercise.md

 ## Step 3: add .docs/hints.md

 If the student gets stuck, we will allow them to click a button requesting a hint, which shows this file.
 This will not be a "recommended" path and we will (softly) discourage them using it unless they can't progress without it.
-As such, it's worth considering that the student reading it will be a little confus fileed/overwhelmed and mybe frustrated.
+As such, it's worth considering that the student reading it will be a little confused/overwhelmed and maybe frustrated.

 The file should contain both general and task-specific "hints".
 These hints should be enough to unblock almost any student.
 They might link to the docs of the functions that need to be used.